 Happily, minor to moderate ankle sprains should heal on their own, given time.
 To speed the healing, you can do the following:

 Rest the ankle.
 Avoid putting weight on your ankle as best you can.
 If the pain is severe, you may need crutches until it goes away.

 Ice your ankle to reduce pain and swelling.
 Do it for 15-20 minutes every two to three hours for two days, or until the swelling is improved.
 After that, ice it once a day until you have no other symptoms.

 Compress your ankle.
 Use an elastic bandage to keep down swelling.
 Start wrapping at your toes and work back towards your leg.

 Elevate your ankle on a pillow when you’re sitting or lying down.

 Use braces or ankle stirrups to give your ankle support.

 Take anti-inflammatory painkillers.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen, naproxen, or aspirin will help with pain and swelling.
-However, these drugs have side effects, like an increased risk of bleeding and ulcers.
+However, these drugs have side effects, like stomach upset and an increased risk of bleeding and ulcers.
 They are best taken with food, and they should be used only occasionally, unless your doctor specifically says otherwise.